How to Choose the Perfect Orthotics for Your Foot Pain

 For example, two general categories of orthotics are functional and accommodative.

-functional orthotic is designed more toward keeping a patient’s gait in check.
+A functional orthotic is designed more toward keeping a patient’s gait in check.
 If your foot rolls inward too much when you walk, for example (overpronation), an orthotic can help limit that excess movement.
 Since they are more controlling in nature, a functional orthotic tends to be made of firmer materials.

 An accommodative orthotic is designed more toward providing cushioning and redistribution of forces across the foot.
 Naturally, this requires softer materials.